dhatim/dropwizard-jwt-cookie-authentication/README.md

 # dropwizard-jwt-cookie-authentication

-Stalessness is not only an architectural constaint of RESTful applications, it also comes with a lot of advantages regarding scalability and memory usage.
+Statelessness is not only an architectural constaint of RESTful applications, it also comes with a lot of advantages regarding scalability and memory usage.

 A common pattern is to give the client a signed JWT containing all necessary authorization and/or session state information.
 This JWT must then be passed along subsequent requests, usually in bearer Authorization HTTP headers.